gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Variant-aware dependency substitution rules

+Previously, it wasn't possible for Gradle to substitute a dependency which uses a classifier with a dependency without classifier, nor was it possible to substitute a dependency _without_ classifier with a classified dependency.
+Similarly, dependencies with attributes (typically "platform" dependencies) or capabilities (typically "test fixtures" dependencies) could not be substituted.

 Gradle now supports substitution of dependencies with classifiers, attributes or capabilities.
-Previously, it wasn't possible for Gradle to substitute a dependency which uses a classifier with a dependency that didn't, nor was it possible to substitute a dependency _without_ classifier with a classified dependency.
-Similarly, dependencies with attributes (typically "platform" dependencies) or capabilities (typically "test fixtures" dependencies) could not be substituted.

 Gradle's dependency substitution API has been enriched to cover those cases.

 See the documentation on [variant-aware substitution](userguide/file:///home/cchampeau/DEV/PROJECTS/GITHUB/gradle/subprojects/docs/build/working/usermanual/render-multi/resolution_rules.html#sec:variant_aware_substitutions) for details.